Virtual-Coffee/VC-Community-Docs/coffees/topic-suggestions.md

 - do you have a list of go-to questions,
 - how do you prepare the test you'll give (whatever the kind of test)

+### Mental Models
+*inspired by Just JavaScript*, ch.
+1
+> These approximations of how something works in your head are known as “mental models.”
+- How do you develop mental models?
+- Do you notice them as you're coding?
+- Do you ever have to rethink and recalibrate your mental models?
+If so, how do you reinforce the changes?

+### Trends
+- What trends in technology are you skeptical or uncertain of?
+- How do you stay up to date on technology trends?
+- What are your favorite sources?

+### Career Motivation
+What motivated you to pursue a career in technology?
+Is it the same thing that keeps you motivated now?

+### Transferable Skills
+- what are some transferrable skills you bring to tech, either from a previous career or from other parts of your life?”

+### Growth
+- How do you know when you’ve outgrown a role?”
+“How do you create opportunities for growth for yourself?”
+“How do you know when a job will really offer you opportunities to grow?”
+- What's your favorite non tech topic to study or learn?
+Has it helped you in your tech career?

+### Industry
+What are the most painful barriers to entry for being "in tech"?
+What should we do to reduce these blockers?
+Does having close family or friends in tech help or hinder you in your tech journey?